graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

   * - ``--use_ipu_model``
     - Use the Poplar IPUModel for graph compilation and execution.
   * - ``--synthetic_data_categories``
-    - Prevents the system from transfering data of the given types to/from the IPU when executing code.
+    - Prevents the system from transferring data of the given types to/from the IPU when executing code.
 This is used for testing performance without the overhead of data transfer.